afreeorange/base-image/README.md

 # My Base Image

 Ubuntu-based image I use to work on and build my stuff.
-Usually built with [DockerHub's Automated Builds](https://docs.docker.com/docker-hub/builds/) but has a script to build and push manually in case I get impatient 😄

 ## Building and Deploying

-**Versioning** is done via `git` tags.
+**Versioning is done via `git` tags**.
 Used to have a `VERSION` file but... why?
 [This comment](https://gist.github.com/rponte/fdc0724dd984088606b0#gistcomment-3064455) on a gist is how I extract the version when manually building and deploying.
 DockerHub itself relies on git tags.

 ```bash
 # Build